 Prepaid debit cards are versatile since they’re associated with major card networks like Visa, American Express, Discover, and MasterCard.
 You can swipe a prepaid card nearly anywhere that you can swipe a debit card.
 This makes a prepaid card a great choice for college students who need the freedom to make purchases without the hassle or concern of overdraft fees, credit card debt, or impulsive spending.

-For example, if you’re a graduate student living on a very limited income, you can load $200 onto your prepaid debit card and stretch that $200 for groceries all month.
-As long as you don’t use any other sources of money to buy your groceries, you’ll be forced to stick to your budget.
+For example, if you’re a student with little income, load $200 onto your card and stretch that for monthly groceries.
+As long as you don’t use other sources of money to buy groceries, you’ll stick to your budget.
 It’s like a digital envelope system!

 The streamlined functionality of a prepaid card can serve many different purposes, whether you need to force yourself to economize, live within restricted means, or find an alternative to a standard bank account.